cfsqad/LegalDocumentStatus/README.md

 [Back to Top](#top)

-## Install the NFe Status application
+# Install the NFe Status application

-1. [Run in the companion app.][companion]
+- [Run in the companion app.][companion]
-1. [Deploy on device via QR code.][QR code] or
+- [Deploy on device via QR code.][QR code]<br>
+or
-1. In the Android settings make sure *Unknown sources* is enabled.
+- In the Android settings make sure *Unknown sources* is enabled.
-2. Open *NFescanner.apk*
+- Open *NFescanner.apk*
-3. Follow the steps on the screen to complete the installation.
+- Follow the steps on the screen to complete the installation.

 [Back to Top](#top)

-## Instructions
+# Instructions

 1. Install the application.
 1. Click **Scan**.